werace-au/werace-telemetry-dotnet/Documentation/wrtf-spec-v1.md

 ## 10. Example Structures

-See channel schema documentation for examples of common telemetry structures and channel definitions.
+See frame schema documentation for examples of common telemetry structures and field definitions.